Atherosclerosis: Exercise

-A controlled exercise program combats atherosclerosis by improving the circulation and functionality of the vessels.
+A controlled exercise program combats atherosclerosis by improving the circulation and blood vessel functionality.
 Exercise is also used to manage weight in patients who are obese, lower blood pressure, and decrease cholesterol.
 Often, lifestyle modification is combined with medication therapy.
 For example, statins help to lower cholesterol.
 Antiplatelet medications like aspirin help to prevent clots, and a variety of antihypertensive medications are routinely used to control blood pressure.
 If the combined efforts of risk factor modification and medication therapy are not sufficient to control symptoms or fight imminent threats of ischemic events, a physician may resort to interventional or surgical procedures to correct the obstruction.

 Treatment

 Treatment of established disease may include medications to lower cholesterol, such as statins, blood pressure medication, or medications that decrease clotting, such as aspirin.
 Many procedures may also be carried out such as percutaneous coronary intervention, coronary artery bypass graft, or carotid endarterectomy.

 Medical treatments often focus on alleviating symptoms.
-However, measures that focus on decreasing underlying atherosclerosis, as opposed to simply treating symptoms, are more effective.
+However, measures that focus on reducing underlying atherosclerosis, rather than simply treating symptoms, are more effective.
 Non-pharmaceutical means are usually the first method of treatment, such as stopping smoking and practicing regular exercise.
 If these methods do not work, medicines are usually the next step in treating cardiovascular diseases and, with improvements, have increasingly become the most effective method over the long term.

 The key to more effective approaches is to combine different treatment strategies.
 In addition, for those approaches, such as lipoprotein transport behaviors, which have been shown to produce the most success, adopting more aggressive combination treatment strategies taken daily and indefinitely has generally produced better results, both before and especially after people are symptomatic.

 Statins

 Statin medications are widely prescribed for treating atherosclerosis.
 They have shown benefit in reducing cardiovascular disease and mortality in those with high cholesterol with few side effects.
 Secondary prevention therapy, which includes high-intensity statins and aspirin, is recommended by multi-society guidelines for all patients with a history of ASCVD (atherosclerotic cardiovascular disease) to prevent the recurrence of coronary artery disease, ischemic stroke, or peripheral arterial disease.
 However, prescription of and adherence to these guideline-concordant therapies is lacking, particularly among young patients and women.

 Statins work by inhibiting HMG-CoA (hydroxymethylglutaryl-coenzyme A) reductase, a hepatic rate-limiting enzyme in cholesterol's biochemical production pathway.
-Inhibiting this rate-limiting enzyme reduces the body's ability to produce cholesterol endogenously, thereby reducing the level of LDL-cholesterol in the blood.
-This reduced endogenous cholesterol production triggers the body to then pull cholesterol from other cellular sources, enhancing serum HDL-cholesterol.
+Inhibiting this rate-limiting enzyme reduces the body's ability to produce cholesterol endogenously, thereby reducing LDL-cholesterol levels in the blood.
+This reduced endogenous cholesterol production triggers the body to pull cholesterol from other cellular sources, enhancing serum HDL-cholesterol.
 These data are primarily in middle-aged men; the conclusions are less clear for women or for people over the age of 70.